Asphodel Records

 Asphodel has a diverse catalog of releases with a prominent experimental thread in the genres of turntablism, electronica, ambient, illbient, electroacoustic, trip hop, spoken word, noise, techno, and lounge.

 History

 The label's first release was the self-titled debut by Johnson's band, Blue Rubies.
+In 1995, Asphodel released the second volume of the Incredibly Strange Music compilation, a companion to the counterculture zine RE/Search (edited by V. Vale, a friend of Naut Humon and Mitzi Johnson).
+In 1996, the label released the Excursions In Illbient compilation, which was partly responsible in naming this genre.

 Naut Humon became the official Asphodel head of A&R in 1994.
-Erik Gilbert, once served as the label's General Manager, before becoming the Vice President of Content at the Independent Online Distribution Alliance before Sony restructured to become The Orchard.
+Erik Gilbert served as the label's General Manager, before becoming the Vice President of Content at the Independent Online Distribution Alliance before Sony restructured it to become The Orchard.

-Asphodel was named as one of the "top 10 independent labels in the world" by Rolling Stone magazine in 1998.
+Asphodel was named one of the "top 10 independent labels in the world" by Rolling Stone magazine in 1998.